Donald Trump Just Lost His Lawyers As New York Investigation Closes In On Him, Report Says

-Now that Donald Trump is out of the White House, he is vulnerable to Democratic Attorney General Letitia James’ civil investigation into whether the real estate mogul lied about his assets.
-As reported by Raw Story, a recent Wall Street Journal report revealed that the former president just lost the Morgan Lewis & Bockius lawyers that were defending him from James’ probe.
+Now that Donald Trump is out of the White House, he is reportedly vulnerable to Democratic Attorney General Letitia James’ civil investigation into whether the real estate mogul lied about his assets.
+As cited by Raw Story, a recent Wall Street Journal report revealed that the former president just lost the Morgan Lewis & Bockius lawyers that were defending him from James’ probe.

 A spokesperson for Morgan Lewis released a statement on the break from the former U.S. leader.